GLARE: A Dataset for Traffic Sign Detection in Sun Glare: Benchmarks

-The results of testing the GLARE dataset against baseline models trained on the dataset versus trained on the LISA dataset are shown in Table~\ref{table:benchmarks}\footnote{The architectures are listed by initial release of the associated publication or code itself if no publication is available.}.
+The results of testing the benchmark architectures trained on the GLARE, LISA, and combined training sets are shown in Tables~\ref{table:benchmarks_50} and ~\ref{table:benchmarks_5095}.\footnote{The architectures are listed by the initial release of the associated publication or code itself if no publication is available.}.
+The results of testing the YOLOv8 architecture on random weights and pre-trained weights from training on the COCO dataset are shown in Table~\ref{table:benchmarks_coco}.

-For the models trained on our dataset, the average mAP is 88.22 for IoU = 0.5 and 58.62 for IoU = [0.5, 0.95].
-For the models trained on the LISA dataset, the average mAP is 32.47 for IoU = 0.5 and 16.12 for IoU = [0.5, 0.95].
-This represents an average decrease of 55.75 points for mAP$_{0.5}$ and an average decrease of 42.5 points for mAP$_{0.5:0.95}$.
+For the models trained on the GLARE dataset, the average mAP$_{0.5}$ is 59.2, and the average mAP$_{0.5:0.95}$ is 39.6.
+For the models trained on the LISA dataset, the average mAP$_{0.5}$ is 34.7, and the average mAP$_{0.5:0.95}$ is 19.4.
+For the models trained on the combined GLARE and LISA datasets, the average mAP$_{0.5}$ is 67.9, and the average mAP$_{0.5:0.95}$ is 42.3.
+The difference between the GLARE-trained models and the LISA-trained models is 24.5 for mAP$_{0.5}$ and 20.2 for mAP$_{0.5:0.95}$, and the difference between combined-dataset-trained models and GLARE-trained models is 8.7 for mAP$_{0.5}$ and 2.7 for mAP$_{0.5:0.95}$.

-Newer architectures have generally greater performance when trained on GLARE, as can be seen by the 1.4 increase between YOLOv5 and a Faster-RCNN with ResNet50 and a 3.4 increase between YOLOv5 and Faster-RCNN with a Swin Transformer on mAP$_{0.5}$.
-This behavior mostly carries over to mAP$_{0.5:0.95}$ as well, as all architectures, except the Deformable DETR, performed better than the Faster-RCNN with ResNet50.

-For the models trained on LISA, there is less consistency in improvement when tested on GLARE.
-The best performing models are the Faster-RCNN with a Swin Transformer and the TOOD architectures.
-Both YOLOv5 and YOLOX have a notable decrease in mAP when compared to the average.
-All the architectures performing well when trained on GLARE do poorly on LISA.
-This indicates that sun glare has a notable effect on the ability for current architectures to accurately detect traffic signs.
-Newer architectures perform better in detecting traffic signs generally in both cases, although there is greater variation in results on LISA.
-Sun glare affects real-time architectures (such as YOLOv5 and YOLOX) more when trained on LISA.